F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab2.rst

 it is up to Dave now to deploy the new feature in DEV and promote to PROD when it makes sense for him.

 - Open the container CLI
-- make sure you are connected as user 'jenkins'
 - go to the application git folder. check which branches are there and what is the active branch. (git branch)
 - you should be on the 'dev' branch. the files you see belong to the dev branch.